 Blended Delivery Model

-The blended delivery model incorporates online learning with an on-campus residency, students will also have the opportunity to complete a research course or internship to integrate theory and practice and demonstrate that you are well-versed in intercultural and international communication, and possess a well-developed perspective as a global citizen.
+The blended program incorporates online learning with an on-campus residency, students will also have the opportunity to complete a research paper (based on publicly available data, no live human subjects) to integrate theory and practice and demonstrate that you are well-versed in intercultural and international communication, and possess a well-developed perspective as a global citizen.

 The on-campus residency at the beginning of the program allows students to become acquainted with Royal Road University's culture, faculty, and fellow students.